d-ronnqvist/d-ronnqvist.github.com/_posts/2013-10-20-controlling-animation-timing.md

 </div>
 </div>
 </figure>
-<figcaption>A speed of 2 makes animation go twice as fast so 3 seconds only take 1.5</figcaption>
+<figcaption>A speed of 2 makes animation go twice as fast so 3 seconds only take 1.5 seconds</figcaption>

-If only a simple animation was configured then you could have just divided the beginTime and duration yourself to get the same result but the power of the `speed` property comes from two facts.
+If only a simple animation was configured then you could have just divided the beginTime and duration yourself to get the same result but the power of the `speed` property comes from two facts:

  1. Animation speed is hierarchical
  2. CAAnimation is not the only class which implement CAMediaTiming

 ### Hierarchical speed

-An animation with the speed 1.5 that is part of an animation group with speed 2.0 will effectively run 3 times as fast.
+An animation with the speed 1.5 that is part of an animation group with speed 2 will effectively run 3 times as fast.

 ### Other implementations of CAMediaTiming

 CAMediaTiming is a protocol that CAAnimation implements but the same protocol is also implemented by CALayer, the base class of all Core Animation layers.
 This means that you can set the speed of a layer to 2.0 and all animations that are added to it will run twice as fast.
 This also works with the timing hierarchy so an animation with speed 3 on a layer with speed 0.5 will run at 1.5 times normal.

 Controlling the speed of an animation or a layer can also be used to pause the animation (by setting the speed to 0).
-This can be used together with timeOffset to control an animation from an external mechanism like a slider which I will show below.
+This can be used together with `timeOffset` to control an animation from an external mechanism like a slider which will be shown later in this article.

 The `timeOffset` property is very strange at first.
 As the name suggests it offsets the time that is used to calculate the state of the animation.
 This is best visualized.
 Below is an animation with a 3 second duration that is offset 1 second.